Denis Špoljarić

 Denis Špoljarić (born 20 August 1979) is a Croatian former handball player who currently works as an assistant coach of RK Zagreb.
 He was a World champion in 2003 with the Croatian national team, and Olympic champion in 2004.
 He received a silver medal at the 2005 World Championship and a silver medal at the 2008 European Championship.

+In 2024 he became the assistant coach to Dagur Sigurðsson in the Croatian Handball Team and (as of 2026) he helped the team win two medals (2025, 2026).